 However, we still encountered a few technical glitches where the screen became unresponsive.
 This seemed to occur more frequently when using Android Auto wirelessly.
 Much like Apple CarPlay, the third-party mobile operating system is supported both over a wired and wireless connection.

 Better still, navigation data from these systems is fed through to the customisable 5.3″ instrument cluster and the fabulous Head-Up Display (HUD), which comes fitted as standard in the Tech trim or above.
 Should you want the virtual driver’s display in the Style trim, you’ll need to splash out £1,350 on the Infotainment Package Plus option.
-This also adds the Dynaudio upgrade, which gives you an additional speaker in form of a subwoofer in the boot – taking you from six speakers at 140 Watts to seven at a whopping 450 Watts.
+This also adds an audio upgrade, which gives you an additional speaker in form of a subwoofer – taking you from six speakers at 140 Watts to seven with a whopping 450 Watts.
 If you’d like to hear how the latter configuration performs, watch our detailed review of the system on YouTube.

 While it’s all pretty positive, it is disappointing that Volkswagen has retained capacitative buttons and touch sliders throughout the cabin.
 It’s a theme that the automaker has adopted with its modern vehicles and we’re sad to see the omission of more practical physical buttons and knobs.
 This will certainly put off a few consumers and with haptic buttons along the steering wheel that can be accidentally initiated when cornering at speed, it could lead to some rather frustrating experiences.

 Similarly, the manufacturer has retained the integrated pressure sensor within the driver’s seat.
 When the main occupant is sat down, the vehicle will power on whereby pressing down on the foot brake triggers the vehicle’s ignition.